 Every story needs a villain that disobeys the rules.
-Bereft of drama we lose interest in the hero’s tale.
+Bereft of the drama, we lose interest in the hero’s tale.

-We overcompensate for our vulnerabilities, and in doing so, raise the stakes of our own determination.
+When we overcompensate for our vulnerabilities, we harden our determination.
 “He who has a why to live for can bear almost any how,” wrote Nietzsche in the Twilight of the Idols.

 The last scene may culminate in success, but the movie goes beyond the screen into new chapters.
 Even the victor with impressive persistence rarely goes undefeated.
 Every hero meets their maker, accepting risk as to the possibility of a loss.

 The protagonist expects the ebb and flow of living.
 All the scars reinforce a type of fundamental competition.
 A confident attitude brings us closer to the winner’s circle than surrender does.

 Knowing we’ve got nothing to lose avoids all the losses.